open-socialism/open-socialism-site/open-socialism/information/the-media.md

 title: 'The Media'
 ---

-There would be some news organisation responsible for breaking down and communicating the news.
+There would be some news organization responsible for breaking down and communicating the news.

 However, there is much less need for the media in the form it is in a DC society.
 In DC with segments of self interest there is a lot of incentive to conceal or misrepresent facts.